KrzysiekKuczma/Toastmasters_Site/README.md

 This project is used as a Wordpress template made with React and Wordpress REST API
 ---

-This is my website template made for my toastmasters club in Warsaw.
+This is my website template made for toastmasters club in Warsaw.
 [Toastmasters ASBIRO](http://toastmasters.asbiro.pl/)

 To Work properly on Your wordpress site You need to install two plugins: